Cubicpath/HaloInfiniteGetter/README.md

    - Keep (Default) --- Keep the aspect ratio without expanding past the output's dimensions
    - Expanding --- Expand the image's size to keep its aspect ratio
 2. Image Transform Mode --- Changes how the image is rendered to a different size
-   - Fast (Default) --- Faster
+   - Fast (Default) --- Faster, looks more jagged
-   - Smooth --- May look better in some cases
+   - Smooth --- Smooths edges, looks better in some cases

 #### Text Output:
 The text output displays any text data loaded by the given path, or an error response from the server.